Last Updated on November 26, 2024 by Steph

 Instead of 3 nights in Queenstown…

 I would stay in Queenstown for one night and then spend 2 nights in Wanaka.
 The town is less hectic.
 You can hike Roy’s Peak if you have time there.
+I know this is an extremely unpopular opinion, so you have to decide what activities you want to do the most.

 Instead of 2 nights in Haast…

 I would just stay one night there and then find a spot north of the glaciers for the second night.
-The West Coast is absolutely gorgeous and we would have loved to spend a night in Hokitika.
+The West Coast is absolutely gorgeous, and we would have loved to spend a night in Hokitika.

 Add time in Abel Tasman…

 We didn’t plan out our adventures in advance and missed out on kayaking in Abel Tasman.
 There is only one company that operates out of the north side of the park.
 We tried to get a hold of them that day and couldn’t track them down.
+Book this tour ahead of time to hold your spot.

 Slow Down & Stay Longer